Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 • The Shankhapushpi plant extract is well known for treating insanity and hematemesis.

-• The ethanolic extract of Shankhapushpi herb reduces the levels of NEFA define as “nonesterified fatty-acid” which is the main cause of death due to cardiac arrest.
+• The ethanolic extract of Shankhapushpi herb reduces the levels of NEFA defined as “nonesterified fatty acid” which is the main cause of death due to cardiac arrest.

 Shankupushpam Leaves Uses

-• Leaves of Shankupushpam plants can be grounded and mixed with salt for applying over swellings.
+• Leaves of Shankupushpam plants can be ground and mixed with salt for applying over swellings.

 • Powder of leaves is also used for treating brain disorders.